 Biltong can also have different spices and flavourings such as chutney, sweet chilli, garlic or peri peri.

 South Africa’s national dish bobotie was Nelson Mandela’s favourite food (and is mine too).
-This sweet curry is served with rice, chutney coconut and bananas and is delicious.
+This sweet curry is served with yellow rice, chutney coconut and bananas and is delicious.

 Poitjiekos

-The dish originates with the Voortrekkers (Dutch speaking settlers who migrated northwards and eastwards in South Africa during the early 1800’s)
+The dish originates with the Voortrekkers (Dutch-speaking settlers who migrated northwards and eastwards in South Africa during the early 1800s)

 Bunny Chow